The Father of Black Aviation.” Anderson lived from 1907 to 1996.

 Anderson saved and borrowed and was finally able to purchase a Vielie Monocoupe.
+At a number of airports they would chase him away with broom handles.
 He was able to find a flight school that would teach him about basic maintenance and give him some ground schooling, but they would not give him flight instruction.
 He spent time at the airport, listening to other pilots talking about taking off and landing, and picked up what he could just by watching airplanes as they would come and go.
 He then experimented in his own plane, trying to apply what he had learned.
 Eventually he soloed himself.
 By 1929 he had earned his pilot’s license.

 After obtaining his license to fly privately, Anderson wanted to earn an Air Transport License so that he could fly commercially.
 In 1930, after being turned down many times in his quest to find someone who would help him, Anderson found Ernie.
 He wrote: